eficode-academy/concourse/README.md

-# concourse
+# Concourse training

-For Concourse workshop-meetups
+This repo is for Concourse workshops and meetups.